HandMade Films: First film and growth of productions

 The first film distributed by HandMade Films was The Long Good Friday (1980), and the first it produced was Time Bandits (1981), a co-scripted project by Monty Python's Terry Gilliam and Michael Palin.
 The film featured a new song by Harrison, "Dream Away", in the closing credits.
 Time Bandits became one of HandMade's most successful and acclaimed efforts; with a budget of $5 million, it earned $35 million in the US within ten weeks of its release.

+In December 1983, O'Brien said "The important thing is to make films that are intrinsically British, and stay with the strong roots here.
+Once you start aiming for that mid-Atlantic taste as the UK majors did, you're finished."

+HandMade became known for its comedies but also invested in several violent movies such as The Long Good Friday and Scrubbers.

-Harrison served as executive producer for 23 films with HandMade, including the Oscar-nominated Mona Lisa, Shanghai Surprise and Withnail and I. He made several cameo appearances in these films, including a role as a nightclub singer in Shanghai Surprise, for which he recorded five new songs.
+Harrison served as executive producer for 23 films with HandMade, including Shanghai Surprise, Withnail and I and the Oscar-nominated Mona Lisa.
+He made several cameo appearances in these films, including a role as a nightclub singer in Shanghai Surprise, for which he recorded five new songs.
 According to Ian Inglis, Harrison's "executive role in HandMade Films helped to sustain British cinema at a time of crisis, producing some of the country's most memorable movies of the 1980s."
 In 1987, HandMade Films made an agreement with independent motion picture distributor Island Pictures to distribute four films for limited theatrical release from 1987 to mid-1988: The Lonely Passion of Judith Hearne, Track 29, The Raggedy Rawney and Bellman and True.